Medi-Cal Aged &/or Disabled Federal Poverty Level

 - Be aged (65+) or disabled (meet Social Security’s definition of disability, even if your disability is blindness).

 This Medi-Cal program uses SSI countable income rules as well as a few extra rules you should know.
-For more information, visit the Medi-Cal section of the Disability Benefits 101 website.
+For more information, visit or webpage on the SSI program, the Medi-Cal section of the Disability Benefits 101 website.
 CA Health Care Advocates Archive

 This is practically my first day analyzing this and I don’t get paid for Medi-Cal work.
 Please review the above links.
 It doesn’t seem that the income qualification does one any better, than just MAGI Income Qualification.